 A current is the speed of the water when it moves from low to high or high to low.
 It is important to know the time regarding tides since it does not coincide with the annual calendar.
 A lunar day, or tidal day, is 24 hours and 50 minutes long.
 It takes roughly six hours and 12.5 minutes for a tide to move from high to low or vice versa.
 Lunar days follow the moon phases, which take 29.5 days to complete.

-High Tide
+How to Dock at High Tide

-Low Tide
+How to Dock at Low Tide

 A low tide is the opposite of a high tide.
 It is when the water reaches its lowest level.
 More area of the shoreline gets exposed, and docked boats may end up stuck in the sand.

-Incoming Tide
+How to Dock During Incoming Tide

 Also called a rising tide, an incoming tide is when the water is approaching the shoreline as the tide moves from low to high.

-Outgoing Tide
+How to Dock During Outgoing Tide

 Sometimes called an ebb current, the outgoing tide is when the water moves away from the shoreline.
 The water will lower as the tide transitions from high to low.

-Slack Tide
+How to Dock During Slack Tide

-Regardless of their name, Spring tides have nothing to do with the season.
+Regardless of the name, spring tides have nothing to do with the season.
 They occur when the sun and the moon line up with the Earth.
 The tides are stronger throughout this time, and you may notice that there is a greater difference between the water levels during the high and low tides.
-Spring tides will happen twice a year during a full and new moon.

 A neap tide will happen when the sun and the moon create a right angle.
 You will see a half-moon, the first and third quarters, when they are aligned this way.
 The sun and moon's gravitational pulls will be at odds with each other.
 As a result, the tides will be weaker.
-A neap tide occurs every two weeks.

 Docking with the Tides in Mind